 The Summer Holidays have literally just started and us parents are rapidly thinking of ideas to fill in the time.
 I remember what it was like as a youngster myself.
-There was times of everyday being the best day ever followed by days of being so Boooooooored!
+There were times of every day being the best day ever followed by days of being so Boooooooored!
 So when I spotted Cutie Stix listed on the Toys R us website I was straight in to buy them!

-Cutie Stix are like a stick of rock, but made from rubber.
+Cutie Stix is like a stick of rock but made from rubber.
 Each stick has a design all the way through itself.
 The Cutie cutter is a bit like a guillotine.
-Cutie Stix are slid into the back of the device and positioned with a wand before cutting.
+Cutie Stix is slid into the back of the device and positioned with a wand before cutting.
 By cutting the sticks into thick or thin sections your able to start building up a design idea.

 Cutie Stix Bracelets

 I think that the first craft most kids will make with this kit will be a bracelet.
 This is simply made by cutting thick sticks of the sticks of your choice.
 Next you need to core a hole through the centre with the Cutie Corer.
 You can core through the centre like a donut or through the side to preserve the face of the slices.

 These are then threaded onto the threading station.
 The kit comes with 2 coloured elastic threads to choose from.
 Simply cut a length of around 150mm and attach a bracelet clip on to one end.
 Slide the loose thread into the threader.
 Slide the “beads” off the threader and finish with the other half of the bracelet clip.
 Simple as that.

 Cutie Stix Earrings

 Before we’d even bought the kit Imogen said that she wanted to make earrings with the Cutie Stix.
 So I watched a load of videos on youtube to try and work out how we were going to be able to do this.
 The hardest part was working out how you attach the slices to your ears.
 The solution was found in Hobby Craft.
 You can buy 6 earing studs for £1.00.
 These are a flat disc with a pin and butterfly clip on the back.